FoalTS/foal/docs/docs/cli/shell-scripts.md

 ## Logging

-When a script is executed, a script ID is created and added to the log context.
+When a script is executed, the script name as well as a script ID are added to the log context.
 Like the request ID in an HTTP request, the script ID is added as a parameter to every log printed during script execution, including any errors.
 In this way, it is possible to aggregate all logs from a single script execution in a logging program.

 If you wish to access the logger in the script, it is passed as the third argument to the main function.